UCR-Library-Honors-Ignition-Seminar/week-05-writing-as-code/INSTRUCTIONS-TRACERY.md

 You write the rules.
 The system writes the text.
 Every output is different.

-It was created by Kate Compton and used to power thousands of Twitter bots, generative poetry systems, and game dialogue engines.
+It was created by Kate Compton and used to power thousands of Twitter bots (in the past), generative poetry systems, and game dialogue engines.

 ---